Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 *Example of an SLPK with BASIC folder layout.*

-The *3dNodeIndexDocument.json.gz*, *features/0.json.gz* and *SharedResource.json.gz* correspond to 3dNodeIndexDocument, featureData and SharedResource documents of the Scene Layer, and are JSON with GZIP compression.
+The *3dNodeIndexDocument.json.gz*, *features/0.json.gz* and *SharedResource.json.gz* correspond to 3dNodeIndexDocument, featureData and SharedResource documents of the Scene Layer, respectively, and are JSON with GZIP compression.

-The *nodes* subfolder contains, nodes named *root*, *1-4-2-0*, and other nodes not pictured.
+An SLPK with basic folder layout has at the top level a *nodes* subfolder containing all node resources, a *metadata.json* file that describes the content of the SLPK and a *3dSceneLayer.json.gz* file that defines the Scene Layer.
+In the example above, the nodes subfolder contains, nodes named *root*, *1-4-2-0*, and other nodes not pictured.
 All file resources within a particular node (e.g. *1-4-2-0*), can be individually compressed with GZIP (indicated by the file extension *.gz*).
 Note, the texture resource is not compressed because it is an image (JPEG *textures/0_0.jpg*).

 Resources in subfolders, like *geometries* and *attributes*, are serialized as binary, and correspond to the geometryData and attributeData (e.g. *geometries/0.bin.gz* and *attributes/f_0/bin.gz*)